microsoft/kernel-memory/docs/index.md

 The KM codebase is entirely in .NET, which eliminates the need to write and maintain features in multiple languages.
 As a service, **KM can be used from any language, tool, or platform, e.g. browser extensions and ChatGPT assistants.**

+**Semantic Memory (SM) is a library for C#, Python, and Java** that wraps direct calls to databases and supports vector search.
+It was developed as part of the Semantic Kernel (SK) project and serves as the first public iteration of long-term memory.
+The core library is maintained in three languages, while the list of supported storage engines (known as "connectors") varies across languages.

 Here's a few notable differences: